Controversial opinion, perhaps, but I love a long layover.

 So Uncle Tim and I headed to the Reading Terminal Market for lunch, where I ordered a Philly Cheesesteak (the only place to buy one) and grabbed a Wawa smoothie to drink.
 From there, we headed to South Street, where we walked around the vintage and antique shops.

 Like my father (his brother) and me, Uncle Tim could spend an eternity in antique shops.
 We both had a lot of fun wandering in and out of the various oddball stores on South Street.
 I was proud of myself — I didn’t buy anything, even though there were definitely a few pieces of vintage clothing that caught my eye.
 I just didn’t have enough storage space in my bags to take them with me all the way to Rome.
 I’m trying to whittle down my wardrobe, bit by bit.

 All in all, it was a good layover, but it was only that — a layover.
 I wished I could stay longer and meet up with the rest of the family, but I had another plane to catch, so after an afternoon in the city, Uncle Tim brought me back the airport and we said our goodbyes.

 Next stop: Rome, Italy!

 That’s about it for today.
-Thanks for reading, and I’ll see you in the next one with more updates on my life.
+Thanks for reading, and I’ll see you in the next one with more updates on my life this summer.
 Don’t forget to check me out on Pinterest, Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at firstname.lastname@example.org!